By Brandon Knitter

 Integrate with other systems (externally)

 Nothing is worse than a monitoring solution that provides great graphs and alerts, but there is little context.
-Integrating with systems such as other monitoring system, releases processes, or a CMDB provide great insights into what the monitoring is trying to tell you.
+Integrating with systems such as other monitoring system, releases processes, or a CMDB provides great insights into what the monitoring is trying to tell you.

 If there are no other systems to integrate with initially you must still make certain that during technology selection these types of extensions are available.

-This may be obvious for metrics based monitoring such as queries per second or the number of instances, but this can also be applied to failures and outages.
+This may be obvious for metrics-based monitoring such as queries per second or the number of instances, but this can also be applied to failures and outages.
 Spotting trends is much more difficult for point in time monitoring than it is for trend monitoring, but both are just as important.

 Known knowns and known unknowns

 Choosing what to monitor in the early stages of deployment is fairly difficult because a new system behaves in unexpected ways.
-For this reason it’s important to select the items that are of concern of failing AND are critical to the overall user experience.
+For this reason, it’s important to select the items that are of concern of failing AND are critical to the overall user experience.
 Beyond the expected failures, identify the items that are critical and are uncertain of failure.
 Don’t purely focus on the things you know will work.

 Monitoring sprawl has a close cousin of monitoring overload.
 Whether the overload is system impacting or is too much to consume, overload is cumbersome and disconcerting.
 Resist the urge to “monitor everything” because the noise-to-signal ratio will be high and spotting issues will be difficult.
 Not only do systems and the users of them constantly change, but there is always something to learn with every system.
 It is always best to iterate, learn, grow and repeat.